sshyran/owntracks-gw/manual/apps.md

 _m2s_ stores historical data, and you can at any time query that data and process it.
 In addition to individual columns that are populated, you also have access to the raw JSON that was published by your devices.
-Important to remember: it is _your_ data and you own it!
+Important to remember: it is _your_ data and you own it; the data is on your premises!

 ![OwnTracks GPX export](art/ey-belgium.png)